GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ### Partial Paths from Sink

-So now we have traced from the source to the end of the last step we can now look at the same but in reverse.
+So now we have traced from the source to the end of the last step, we can now look at the same but in reverse.
 We might want to do it to ask the question "where does the data come from that leads to a sink?".

 Thankfully this is very easy to do using the following query: